wg-osr/walkerga.github.io/list/hex-underdark.md

 ## Underdark Hex

-Roll 1D4, this is, in number of hexes, the size of the area where your feature is located.
-If you roll a 1, that 1-hex area is above the previous one; if you roll a 3, that 3-hexes area is below the previous one.
+Each time you roll for an underdark hex, roll 1D4.
+This is, in number of hexes, the size of the area where your feature is located.
+An underdark hex-crawl map is vertical, the top of the grid representing the surface.

 &nbsp; &nbsp; &nbsp; <span class="a">**Monster**</span> <span class="bb">**Adjective ...**</span> <span class="cc">**feature.**</span> **Hazard**